bitcoindevkit/bitcoindevkit.org/content/blog/2021/spending_policy_demo.md

 ### Step 5a: Create spending transaction

-The transaction can also be created by Alice, Bob, or Carol.
+The transaction can also be created by Alice, Bob, or Carol, or even an untrusted coordinator that only has all three tpubs.

+Note that the argument provided to the --external_policy flag contains the id retrieved from the `policies` subcommand in the above step, in this case `ydtnup84`.

 ```bash
 bdk-cli wallet -w alice -d $ALICE_DESCRIPTOR create_tx -a --to tb1qm5tfegjevj27yvvna9elym9lnzcf0zraxgl8z2:0 --external_policy "{\"ydtnup84\": [0,1,2]}"